Christine Montecillo Leider

 Program Director for Bilingual Education & TESOL Education (Licensure)

 Dr. Leider is a Clinical Assistant Professor of Language Education and the Program Director of Bilingual Education and TESOL Licensure at Boston University.
-Professor Leider’s work focuses on supporting both student teachers and practicing teachers in developing the theoretical foundations, critical perspectives, and research-based instructional tools for working with culturally and linguistically diverse students.
-Her research focuses on bilingual language and literacy practices, developing bilingual models of reading comprehension, contexts of bilingual and immigrant student development, and re-conceptualizing the field’s understanding of how we assess measure, and understand bilingualism & biliteracy.
+Professor Leider is a proud Filipina-American who was born and raised on an island in Alaska; her work and perspectives are largely informed by her experiences as a second generation immigrant from a geographically isolated space.
+Professor Leider works with student teachers and practicing teachers in developing the theoretical foundations, critical perspectives, and research-based instructional tools for working with culturally and linguistically diverse students.
+Dr. Leider utilizes quantitative, qualitative, and mixed-methods approaches to answering multifaceted questions about the educational experiences of multilingual learners.
+Her research focuses on bilingual language and literacy practices; policy and civil rights issues regarding teacher training and multilingual learners’ access to education; teacher beliefs about language; and developing bilingual models of reading comprehension.

 Dr. Leider collaborates with teacher educators and practicing teachers in Massachusetts around advocating for bilingual students at the classroom, school, and policy level.
-Dr. Leider is an elected member of the MATSOL Board of Directors and an appointed member of the Massachusetts Department of Elementary and Secondary Education English Learner / Bilingual Advisory Council.
-She also serves as the Faculty Advisor for both the Bilingual Education Student Group at BU Wheelock and the Boston University’s Pan-Asian Alliance Student Group .
+She is an elected member of the MATSOL Board of Directors and an appointed member of the Massachusetts Department of Elementary and Secondary Education English Learner / Bilingual Advisory Council.
+She also serves as the Faculty Advisor for both the Bilingual Education Student Group at BU Wheelock and the Boston University’s Pan-Asian Alliance Student Group.

-Dr. Leider’s current research projects include the ICMEE Project, a federally funded National Professional Development grant on which she serves as the Lead Evaluator; she is also the Co-PI on a project examining classified/reclassified English Learners’ access to four-year college in the Greater Boston Area.
+Dr. Leider’s current research projects include the ICMEE Project, a federally funded National Professional Development grant on which she serves as the Lead Evaluator; she is also the Co-PI on a project examining classified/reclassified English Learners’ access to four-year college in the Greater Boston Area; and PI on a project examining state licensure and credential requirements for working with multilingual learners.
 Dr. Leider’s engaged scholarship includes professional development and collaboration with classroom teachers in Massachusetts on developing anti-racist, culturally/linguistically responsive, and inclusive curricular and instructional practices that support bilingual students’ language and literacy development.
 Dr. Leider also collaborates with teacher educators and advocates on addressing issues of equity and diversity in ESL and SEI Teacher Education.

 Massachusetts Association of Colleges for Teacher Education (MACTE)